willklein/design-system-success/slides.md

 <!--
 We didn't just ship code mods, but rich upgrade guides.

 They were called migration guides, but I made a subtle change to call them upgrade guides - hoping that would give the impression it wasn't as dramatic a change.
+We didn't want to scare anyone with the perceived effort.

 We clearly spelled out in every guide what components were impacted.